Semantic Segmentation of Anomalous Diffusion Using Deep Convolutional Networks

+For subtask2, we select the mean Dice coefficient (mDice) as the main evaluation metric.
+The Dice coefficient, also known as the S{\o}rensen-Dice coefficient, can measure the similarity of two samples and is commonly utilized in segmentation tasks \cite{Dice}.
+This metric can be calculated in subtask 2 as:

-Here, ${\bf X}^{\rm Pred}_i$ is the predicted point-wise label and ${\bf X}^{\rm GT}_i$ refers to the ground truth of the $i$th trajectory.
-The symbol $\otimes$ denotes the element-wise multiplication operator.
-Both ${\bf X}^{\rm Pred}_i$ and ${\bf X}^{\rm GT}_i$ are one-hot encoded when performing the calculation of Dice coefficient.
-The value of the mean Dice coefficient ranges from 0 to 1, with a higher value indicating a better segmentation performance.
+Here, ${\bf X}^{\rm Pred}_i$ is the predicted point-wise label and ${\bf X}^{\rm GT}_i$ refers to the ground truth of the $i$th trajectory. {Both are one-hot encoded as matrices of dimensions $[L, n_c]$ for the Dice coefficient calculation, where $n_c$ is the total number of diffusion-model types.} The symbol $\otimes$ denotes the element-wise multiplication operator, {and the small $\sum$ in the fraction represents the summation of all elements in the matrix.} The value of the mean Dice coefficient ranges from 0 to 1, with a higher value indicating a better segmentation performance.